 Ideation and Sketching

-Every piece of jewelry starts with an idea.
-The first step involves brainstorming and gathering inspiration from various sources such as nature, architecture, art, or cultural motifs.
-Designers often create mood boards and rough sketches to capture the initial vision.
-This phase is essential for:
+Every type of jewelry begins with a concept.
+Brainstorming and taking inspiration from sources like nature, architecture, art, or cultural patterns come first.
+Designers create mood boards and initial sketches to outline the initial concept.
+This is necessary for:

-- Identifying Trends: Staying current with market demands and consumer preferences.
+- Identifying Trends: To remain abreast with market requirements and consumer demand.

-- Conceptualization: Visualizing the final piece before committing to the design.
+- Conceptualization: Imagining the final product in mind before deciding on the design.

 Tools and Techniques